OATML-Markslab/Tranception/ProteinGym/reference_files_description.md

 - MSA_num_significant_L (float): MSA_num_significant / num_cov.
 - raw_DMS_filename (str): Name of the raw DMS file that contains the assay.
 - raw_DMS_phenotype_name (str): Name of the column in the raw DMS that we used as fitness score.
-- raw_DMS_directionality (int): Direction of the correlation between the DMS_phenotype column values and the protein fitness in the raw DMS (directly or inversely correlated).
+- raw_DMS_directionality (int): Sign of the correlation between the DMS_phenotype column values and protein fitness in the raw DMS files.
 In any given DMS, the directionality is 1 if higher values of the measurement are associated with higher fitness, and -1 otherwise.
 For simplicity, we adjusted directionality in the final ProteinGym benchmarks so that a higher value of DMS_score is always associated with higher fitness.
-Therefore, in the final ProteinGym, directionality is always 1.
+Consequently, correlations between model scores and the final DMS_score values should always be positive (unless the predictions from the considered model are worse than random for that DMS).
 - raw_DMS_mutant_column (str): Name of the column in the raw DMS that indicates which mutants were assayed.

 ## Raw DMS assays files